The Circle (2017 film): Release

-In February 2016, EuropaCorp acquired the North American distribution rights to the film, while STX Entertainment co-distributes.
+In February 2016, EuropaCorp acquired the North American distribution rights to the film, while STX Entertainment co-distributed.
 The Circle premiered at the Tribeca Film Festival on April 26, 2017 and was theatrically released on April 28, 2017.

 There has not been an official Region 2 UK DVD or Blu-ray release.
-The movie however, has been released in the US, and in some European countries, including Germany.
+The movie, however, has been released in the US and in some European countries, including Germany.

 Reception

 Box office

 The Circle grossed $20.5 million in the United States and Canada and $20.1 million in other territories, for a total of $40.6 million, against a production budget of $18 million.

 In the United States and Canada, the film was released alongside How to Be a Latin Lover, Baahubali 2: The Conclusion and Sleight, and was projected to gross $10–12 million from 3,163 theaters during its opening weekend.
 However, the film underperformed, debuting at number five with $9 million, behind The Fate of the Furious, How to Be a Latin Lover, Baahubali 2: The Conclusion and The Boss Baby.